adeira/universe/.github/CONTRIBUTING.md

 This changelog is being tested so you have to follow this format otherwise new version won't be released and the test will fail.

-When you send MR with new feature or bug fixing reported issue, we might ask you to add short description under `unreleased` during code review.
+When you send PR with new feature or bug fixing reported issue, we might ask you to add short description under `unreleased` during code review.
 Once it's merged to master, changes are released by bumping package version and updating its `CHANGELOG.md` as e.g. can be seen here: https://github.com/adeira/universe/pull/93